-Found mainly along the coast of South Australia but also inland on Eyre and Yorke Peninsulas and the Lofty Ranges, on sandy ironstone and on coastal limestone in mallee scrub.
+Found mainly along the coast of South Australia but also inland on Eyre and Yorke Peninsulas and the Mount Lofty Ranges, growing on sandy ironstone and on coastal limestone in mallee scrub.
 Also found in Western Australia.
 Native.
 Common in South Australia.
 Common in Western Australia.

 NRM regions: Alinytjara Wilurara, Eyre Peninsula, Kangaroo Island, South Australian Arid Lands, South Australian Murray-Darling Basin, South East

 Rigid divaricately branched shrub to 100 cm high and 60 cm across, with red-brown young branches and grey older stems.
 Leaves thick, rigid, flat to slightly concave to 16mm long and 8mm wide, acute to acuminate, strong pointed tip with base obtuse to cordate and margins entire or serrulate towards the apex, both surfaces glabrous.
 Flowers pale-green appearing between June and September.
 Fruits are red fleshy, spherical or depressed-globular fruit to 5mm by 6mm.
 Seeds are woody, pale-brown, globular or with winged-like ridges to 3 mm long and 3 mm wide.
 Seed embryo type is linear underdeveloped.

 Seed collection and propagation